ghpreeti/Sudoku-Solver/README.md

+# Visit master branch for the reference of code

 # Sudoku-Solver

 A web-based Sudoku solver built using HTML, CSS, and JavaScript.
 This application leverages the backtracking algorithm to solve Sudoku puzzles efficiently.